m-axamus/whatisthis/README.md

 what.isLst(list)    checking if the variable is a list

-what.isStr(str)     checking if the variable is a string
+what.isStr(string)     checking if the variable is a string

 what.isTxt(txt)     checking if a variable contains text (anything but numbers)